Workers Exposed to Dermatitis Risk

 • Inform your workers of all findings.

-If this alert has raised questions or you need to discuss any other health & safety-related issue do not hesitate to contact your Health & Safety Consultant or Kingfisher Professional Services main office on 0333 996 0666 for advice/assistance.
+If this alert has raised questions or you need to discuss any other health & safety-related issue do not hesitate to contact Kingfisher Professional Services for advice.